jverzani/PolynomialZeros.jl/README.md

 * it can have numeric issues when there are multiplicities
 * it may return complex values near an actual real root, rather than real values

-This package uses the `PolynomialZeros` package to find roots over the complex numbers; it uses `PolynomialFactors` to return roots over the rationals and integers; and it provides an algorithm to find all real roots and an algorithm to find roots when there are expected multiplicities.
+This package uses the `PolynomialRoots` package to find roots over the complex numbers; it uses `PolynomialFactors` to return roots over the rationals and integers; and it provides an algorithm to find all real roots and an algorithm to find roots when there are expected multiplicities.
 In addition, it plans to provide a fast alogrithm for high-degree polynomials.

 ## Other possible useful methods